blackboxworkshop/blackboxworkshop.github.io/index.md

 - Alp Kucukelbir (Stan)
 - Vikash Mansinghka (Venture)

-## News

-- **Accepted Abstracts.** A list of accepted abstracts is now [available](accepted-papers/).
-We thank all authors for their submissions, and are looking forward to their participation.

-- **Review Period Started.** We have now begun the review period for abstract submissions.
-Authors will be notified on [Nov 2nd](schedule/).

-- **Best Abstract Prize.** Nvidia has generously donated a [Tesla K40 GPU](http://www.nvidia.com/object/tesla-servers.html) to the workshop, which we will reward as a prize to the best research abstract.

-- **Sponsorship.** We are pleased to announce support from [Google DeepMind](http://deepmind.com).

 ## Overview

 Probabilistic models have traditionally co-evolved with tailored algorithms for efficient learning and inference.
 One of the exciting developments of recent years has been the resurgence of black box methods, which make relatively few assumptions about the model structure, allowing application to broader model families.